p-miles/capstone/README.md

 An example to illustrate the web-app output.
 For New York City on an unseasonably warm day 2016-04-01

-Solid blue: histogram from reference data pre-1980.
-See Methodology(#methodology) Blue line - ref distribution fitted with skew-normal
+* Solid blue: histogram from reference data pre-1980.
+See Methodology
+* Blue line - ref distribution fitted with skew-normal
-Red: histogram of 1980-present
+* Red: histogram of 1980-present

 In this rightward shift is indicative of a warming trend since 1980.